-Administrative fines for not complying with the Regulation
+Administrative fines for non-compliance with the Regulation

-Administrative fines for not complying with the Regulation may be as high as 4% of the previous year's total worldwide annual turnover (or €20,000,000, whichever is higher).
+Administrative fines for non-compliance with the Regulation may be as high as 4% of the previous year's total worldwide annual turnover (or €20,000,000, whichever is higher).

 Contrary to the GDPR, the Portuguese Data Protection Act establishes the minimum fine values applicable.
 Breach of the data protection obligations may be fined with: